prog4biol/pfb2019/problemsets/Unix_02_problemset.md

    - Add info about your repository
    - Create a local (your machine) directory (`mkdir`) and repository (`git init`) and link it to your remote repository (`git remote add`).

-2. Move any files you created in Unix_01 Problem set thos your local problemset git repository.
+2. Move any files you created in Unix_01 Problem set to your local problemset git repository.

 3. Add all the new files in your local repository to your remote repository
    - `git add  *`  use `git add <filename>` if you only want ot add one file.